 We also have the Hindi translation of two articles.
 One an article about dance being a way of reclaiming pleasure in public spaces, and the other, an article about sex and hypocrisy, that wasn’t quite ready for last month’s issue on Sex and Sexuality but it seems to fit very well here, as hypocrisy seems to be a pandemic, second only to corruption, and much encouraged by our popular culture!

 Popular culture is not only about consuming mind-numbing trash; it can also be about creating alternative meanings.
 And so, in the mid-month issue we have Shweta Krishnan examining the place of political incorrectness in stand-up comedy, Rohini Banerjee talking about how fanfiction allowed her to delve into alternative worlds, and Danish Sheikh offering a different reading of a popular TV serial.
 In Hindi we have Salil Saroj’s poem questioning the patriarchal imagery created by popular culture about a woman’s life.
 We also have two Hindi translations; one an article about the deliciousness of the messy bits of ourselves that don’t quite add up into a neat little package, and another on the transgressive potential of humour.
-In the Blogroll section we have an article on the increasing representation of LGBT issues in Indian films and literature, another that questions whether romance novels are justifiably blamed for ‘women’s woes’, one on the ‘new’ older woman in Indian ads, and one on cross-dimensional love.
+In the Blogroll section we have an article on the increasing representation of LGBT issues in Indian films and literature, another that questions whether romance novels are justifiably blamed for ‘women’s woes’, and one on cross-dimensional love.
 We also have a new translation of an older article into Hindi in the Navintam Lekh section.